presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task2/task.md

-It's time to extend out knowledge about `if` control flows.
+It's time to extend our knowledge about `if` control flows.
 Namely, nested blocks.
 When `if block` can contain other `if blocks` inside.

 Example:

 ```
 if (...) {